Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Introduction

-In this Letter, we demonstrate how to utilize Bayesian quantum estimation to extend the dynamic range of GHZ-state-based atomic clocks meanwhile achieving a dual Heisenberg-limit precision scaling.
-In the context of Bayesian quantum estimation, we design a sequence of correlated Ramsey interferometry for atomic clocks with individual and cascaded GHZ states.
-By combining GHZ states with adaptive Bayesian quantum estimation and introducing an auxiliary phase, the trade-off between sensitivity and dynamic range in GHZ-state-based atomic clocks can be effectively addressed.
-Notably, our scheme may yield a dual Heisenberg-limited precision scaling versus particle number and total interrogation time.
+In this article, we demonstrate how to utilize Bayesian quantum estimation to extend the dynamic range of GHZ-state-based atomic clocks while achieving dual Heisenberg scaling of precision.
+In the context of Bayesian quantum estimation, we design a sequence of correlated Ramsey interferometry for atomic clocks with individual or cascaded GHZ states.
+We have developed an adaptive Bayesian quantum frequency estimation protocol based on the credible interval, named the credible-interval-based adaptive Bayesian quantum frequency estimation (denoted as ``CI-adaptive" protocol for short).
+Our protocol employs an interferometry sequence with increasing interrogation time, which ensures the period of the next likelihood function corresponds to the credible interval width of the current posterior distribution.
+Compared to the cascaded-GHZ-state protocol~\cite{komar2014quantum,liu2023fullperiod,cao2024multiqubit,finkelstein2024universal} with fixed interrogation time $T_{\text{max}}$, our method can achieve a comparable or superior dynamic range by a sequence of interferometry measurements with variable interrogation time (ranging from $T_{\text{min}}$ to $T_{\text{max}}$) using only an individual GHZ state.
+By integrating cascaded GHZ states with variable interrogation times, the dynamic range can be further improved by a factor of $T_{\text{max}}/T_{\text{min}}$.